 So now the integration is set up.
-You can now link a feature request in Savio to a story in Shortcut.
+You can now link a feature request in Savio to a story or epic in Shortcut.
 Here’s how to do that:

-Then you can choose to either create a new story in Shortcut or to link to an existing Shortcut story.
+Then you can choose to create a new story/epic in Shortcut or to link to an existing Shortcut story/epic.

-If you want to create a new story in Shortcut to link a feature request to, click the “Create and Link to New Story” tab.
+If you want to create a new story/epic in Shortcut to link a feature request to, click the “Create and Link to New Story or Epic” tab.

 Then fill in the fields:

-Summary: This is the title of the story that will be created in Shortcut.
+Summary: This is the title of the story/epic that will be created in Shortcut.
 This is a required field.

-Description: This is the description that will be created in the Shortcut story.
+Description: This is the description that will be created in the Shortcut story/epic.

-Update the linked feature request’s status when this story’s status changes: Checking this box will make the linked Shortcut story the “Primary” story.
-That means that the Savio feature request will have its status updated when the linked Shortcut story’s status changes.
-When unchecked, this feature request in Savio will not be updated when the linked Shortcut story has its status changed.
+Update The Linked Feature Request’s Status When This Story’s Or Epic’s Status Changes: Checking this box will make the linked Shortcut story/epic the “Primary” story/epic.
+That means that the Savio feature request will have its status updated when the linked Shortcut story’s or epic’s status changes.
+When unchecked, this feature request in Savio will not be updated when the linked Shortcut story/epic has its status changed.

-Note: For each Savio feature request, only one Shortcut story can be a “Primary” story and have the “Update the linked feature request’s status when this story’s status changes” box checked.
-If another story already has been set to control the Savio feature request status, this box will be greyed out.
-If you check it when it is greyed out, you’ll make the current story the “Primary” story.
+Note: For each Savio feature request, only one Shortcut story/epic can be a “Primary” story and have the “Update The Linked Feature Request’s Status When This Story’s Or Epic’s Status Changes” box checked.
+If another story or epic already has been set to control the Savio feature request status, this box will be greyed out.
+If you check it when it is greyed out, you’ll make the current story/epic the “Primary” story/epic.

 When you have filled in the fields, click the “Create Shortcut Story and Link” (or the “Create Shortcut Epic and Link”) button.
 You’ll see the story linked on the feature request page.

-If you want to link to a story that already exists in Shortcut, click the “Link to Existing Story” tab.
+If you want to link to a story/epic that already exists in Shortcut, click the “Link to Existing Story or Epic” tab.

 Then fill in the fields:

-Shortcut Story: Select a story from this list of your existing Shortcut stories.
+Shortcut Story or Epic: Select a story or epic from this list of your existing Shortcut stories and epics.

-Update the linked feature request’s status when this issue’s status changes: Checking this box will make the linked Shortcut Story the “Primary” story.
-That means that the Savio feature request will have its status updated when the linked Shortcut story’s status changes.
-When unchecked, this feature request in Savio will not be updated when the linked Shortcut story has its status changed.
+Update The Linked Feature Request's Status When This Story's Or Epic's Status Changes: Checking this box will make the linked Shortcut story/epic the “Primary” story/epic.
+That means that the Savio feature request will have its status updated when the linked Shortcut story’s/epic’s status changes.
+When unchecked, this feature request in Savio will not be updated when the linked Shortcut story/epic has its status changed.

 When you have filled in the fields, click “Link to Shortcut Story” or “Link to Shortcut Epic”.

-You’ll see the issue linked on the feature request page.
+You’ll see the story or epic linked on the feature request page.

-You might have some feature requests in Savio that are related to several different Shortcut stories.
-We’ve developed the integration to allow you to link a feature request in Savio to more than one Shortcut story.
+You might have some feature requests in Savio that are related to several different Shortcut stories/epics.
+We’ve developed the integration to allow you to link a feature request in Savio to more than one Shortcut story or epic.

-However, there is always only one “Primary” story.
-The “Primary” story is the one that controls the status of the feature request in Savio.
-So, while the different Shortcut stories may move through the development workflow at different rates (and each story could have a different status), the feature request’s status in Savio follows only the “Primary” story’s status.
+However, there is always only one “Primary” story or epic.
+The “Primary” story/epic is the one that controls the status of the feature request in Savio.
+So, while the different Shortcut stories and epics may move through their development workflows at different rates (and each story/epic could have a different status), the feature request’s status in Savio follows only the “Primary” story’s/epic’s status.

-The “Primary” story is the story that is bolded in the Linked Shortcut Stories list.
+The “Primary” story or epic is the story that is bolded in the Linked Shortcut Stories list.

-How to make a story the “Primary” story
+How to make a story or epic the “Primary” story or epic

-To set an issue to be the “Primary” story, do the following:
+To set an issue to be the “Primary” story or epic, do the following:

-1. Hover your mouse over the story and click the “Edit Primary setting” icon.
+1. Hover your mouse over the story or epic and click the “Edit Primary setting” icon.

-Now that story is the “Primary” story.
-When the Shortcut status of that story is changed, the status of the linked feature request in Savio will also change; other linked Shortcut stories will not affect the status in Savio.Last Updated: February 23 2021
+Now that story or epic is the “Primary” story/epic.
+When the Shortcut status of that story/epic is changed, the status of the linked feature request in Savio will also change; other linked Shortcut stories/epics will not affect the status in Savio.Last Updated: February 23 2021